Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 Playability

-But once done, and if it’s one of their deluxe models, it’ll feel definitely like a guitar costing 3 times more.
+But once done, and if it’s one of their deluxe models, it’ll definitely feel like a guitar costing 3 times more.

 Their “Modern C” neck shape feels thin and fast, but also fits perfectly for rhythm playing.
-And the “Oval C” acoustic guitar neck shape is what you’d expect it to be, girthy enough but fast and soft.
+And the “Oval C” acoustic guitar neck shape is what you’d expect it to be.
+Girthy enough but fast and soft.

 Their Gibson-inspired models come with a 24.75” scale length, just like the original designs, and they feel as comfortable as you want them to be.